-Biohacking Made Simple: 31 Small Steps to Becoming Bulletproof
+31 Small Steps to Upgrade Your Life and Be Bulletproof

+Want to be your best self?
 Being Bulletproof is a mindset.
 It doesn’t mean overhauling your entire diet or drinking Bulletproof Coffee every morning.
-Being Bulletproof just means you’re working toward a stronger version of yourself.
+Being Bulletproof means you’re working toward a stronger version of yourself.

-Change exists on a spectrum, and every little upgrade to your biology matters.
 Adopt one of the Bulletproof principles below, or adopt them all.
-Either way, you’ve taken a step toward bettering yourself and your life.
-You’re already Bulletproof because you’re reading this post.
-You’re on the path to becoming more awesome.
+Either way, you’re on the path to becoming more awesome.

 How to use this post

 Below, you’ll find 31 small steps to become more energized, more focused, and more resilient.

 You can follow along and do one hack every day, or skip the ones that don’t appeal to you.
 There’s no shame in passing on a day or going at your own pace — but the more you do, the better you’ll feel.

 Did you swap grain-fed meat for grass-fed meat?

 Did you walk 20 minutes today, instead of zero?